age well

 At RegenCen, we think about treatment in layers.

 Peptides are the next layer.
-They're targeted: aimed at specific, defined outcomes rather than broad systemic restoration.
-Where BHRT is the foundation, peptides are the refinement: addressing what remains after the foundation is in place.
+They're targeted.
+Peptides aim at specific, defined outcomes rather than broad systemic restoration.
+Where BHRT is the foundation, peptides are the refinement — they address what remains after the foundation is in place.

-At RegenCen, we move from a broad approach to a targeted one —from addressing the whole target to aiming for the bull's eye.
+At RegenCen, we move from a broad approach to a targeted one — from addressing the whole target to aiming for a bullseye.

 This is also part of what distinguishes RegenCen.
 We don't prescribe peptides as a blanket solution.
 We evaluate each patient individually, start with the foundation that addresses the most, and apply targeted therapies precisely where they're warranted.